snac-cooperative/technical-docs/README.md

 The currently-being-revised TAT requirements are found in the [tat_requirements](tat_requirements).

 Ideally we will all create documentation in markdown format (.md files).
-You may create and edit files from the web interface here on gitlab.
+You may create and edit files from the web interface here on gitlab, or download files and edit locally.
 You can also upload any file type using standard git commands, or use a Git graphical client (see below).
 Choose a relevant directory for your docs, or create a new directory as necessary.